gordondms/exploratory-data-analysis---customer-loans-in-finance789/README.md

 - Save the table to a local CSV file
 - Load a dataframe from the local CSV file

+The project then works though the fundamental steps in EDA:
+- Converting the columns to the correct format
+- Creating a class to get information from the DataFrame
+- Removing or imputing missing values in the data
+- Performing transformations on skewed columns
+- Removing outliers from the data
+- Dropping overly correlated columns

+Key learnings included:
+- Practical implementation of the theory that was covered in the lessons
+- Understanding the detailed code/syntax required for different steps
+- Reinforcing the value of creating reusable classes for key steps
+- Highlighting that it is not always a clear-cut decision regarding dropping data/columns or correlation

 ## Installation instructions

 ## Usage instructions

 ### The EDA.ipynb file provides all the information and key steps undertaken during this project.